-You may know all about the Goodwill Circle of Hope, but did you know that by donating to Goodwill you’re also helping our planet?
+Did you know that by donating to Goodwill you’re also helping our planet?

 Here’s how it happens:

-Reuse: We re-sell to sustainability minded and bargain-driven shoppers in the community at our regular Goodwill retail stores and Goodwill AS IS outlet stores.
+Reuse: We re-sell to sustainability-minded and bargain-driven shoppers in the community at our regular Goodwill retail stores and Goodwill As-Is outlet stores.

 From our inception in 1902, Goodwill has been a national pioneer and innovator of “green” business practices.
-Locally, Goodwill diverts more than 8 million pounds of household goods from local landfills by recovering the value in unwanted goods.
+Locally, Goodwill diverts more than 8 million pounds of household goods from local landfills by recovering the value of unwanted goods.
 In total, we recycle 30 categories of everyday items.

-2017 Recycling Impact:
+2021 Recycling Impact:

-- 2.3 million pounds of textiles
+- 600,000 pounds of Books

-- 603 thousand pounds of books
+- 583,000 pounds of Shoes

-- 331 thousand pounds of wood
+- 126,100 pounds of Plastic Toys

-- 260 thousand pounds of shoes
+- 69,000 pounds of Wood Waste

-- 70 thousand pounds of plastic toys
+- 235,000 pounds of Metal

-The above listing is just a small sampling of millions of unwanted items Goodwill kept out of area landfills in 2017.
+The above listing is just a small sampling of millions of unwanted items Goodwill kept out of area landfills in 2021.

-We will no longer accept E-waste recycling as of September 1, 2018, but a list of locations which will accept those items can be found here:
+We no longer accept E-waste recycling as of September 1, 2018, but a list of locations which will accept those items can be found here: